 Once a psoriatic arthritis diagnosis has been made, your doctor will likely classify you into one of five types of psoriatic arthritis.
 We discuss these types below.

 Symmetric psoriatic arthritis

 In this form of psoriatic arthritis, joints on both sides of the body are affected.
-The most common type of psoriatic arthritis, symmetric psoriatic arthritis affects about 50% of the psoriatic arthritis population.
-Symptoms of psoriatic arthritis are most similar to rheumatoid arthritis symptoms.
+The most common type of psoriatic arthritis is symmetric psoriatic arthritis.
+It affects about 50% of the psoriatic arthritis population.
+Symptoms of symmetric psoriatic arthritis are similar to rheumatoid arthritis symptoms.

 Asymmetric psoriatic arthritis

 Affecting approximately 35% of the population with psoriatic arthritis, asymmetric psoriatic arthritis appears in different joints on different sides of the body.
 Instead of both knees being inflamed, your knee might be affected by psoriatic arthritis on the right side of your body and your left elbow might be inflicted with pain and inflammation at the same time.

 Distal psoriatic arthritis affects the fingers and toes.
 Some characteristics of this type of psoriatic arthritis are swollen, inflamed joints and nail changes – including nail pitting, white spots within the nails, and nails lifting from the nail bed.

 Spondylitis is a type of psoriatic arthritis that primarily affects the back and the spine.
 Painful swelling and inflammation in these areas are classic symptoms of spondylitis.

 Arthritis mutilans only affects a very small percentage of psoriatic arthritis sufferers (approximately 5% of the population) and it is the most severe type.
 Arthritis mutilans causes intense joint inflammation leading to permanent deformities in the fingers and toes, destroying the joints so severely that full recovery is often not attainable.